gheorghina/gheorghina.github.io/_posts/2020-10-09-diagnosing-elixir-applications.markdown

 ### Investigating sudden CPU spikes

   Investigating CPU spikes can be more painful than memory related issues, where the tools are more helpful.
-When having CPU issues, it can be mainly caused by an excessive activity of s specific part of the system.
+When having CPU issues, it can be mainly caused by an excessive activity of a specific part of the system.
 For this I will prepare a separate detailed blog article.